LauzHack/LauzHack.github.io/policies.md

 # Travel reimbursement

-We reimburse the following in cash, upon presentation of receipts, at the end of the event:
+We reimburse the following upon presentation of receipts, at the end of the event, in cash:
 - For participants from the greater Lausanne area, nothing.
 - For particpants from Switzerland, up to CHF 75 of public transport costs per person.
 - For participants from the rest of the world, up to CHF 150 of transport costs per person including planes, trains, buses, and so on.